acgeospatial/awesome-earthobservation-code/README.md

 - [predicting_poverty](https://github.com/nealjean/predicting-poverty) - Combining satellite imagery and machine learning to predict poverty [website](http://sustain.stanford.edu/predicting-poverty)
 - [satellite led liverpool](https://github.com/darribas/satellite_led_liverpool) - Data and code for the paper "Remote Sensing-Based Measurement of Living Environment Deprivation - Improving Classical Approaches with Machine Learning", by Dani Arribas-Bel, Jorge Patiño and Juanca Duque
 - [pixel_level_land_classification](https://github.com/Azure/pixel_level_land_classification) - Tutorial demonstrating how to create a semantic segmentation (pixel-level classification) model to predict land cover from aerial imagery.
 This model can be used to identify newly developed or flooded land.
 Uses ground-truth labels and processed NAIP imagery provided by the Chesapeake Conservancy.
+- [geospatial-machine-learning](https://github.com/deepVector/geospatial-machine-learning) - A curated list of resources focused on Machine Learning in Geospatial Data Science.

 ## GDAL of course